davis4459/davis4459/README.md

 - Hi, I’m @davis4459
 - I’m interested in  AI-first products!
-- I’m currently a new phone app
+- I’m currently developing a new phone app
 - My new phone app has a market segment of everyone connected to the Internet - 4 billion people.